-- Untreated diabetes leads to emaciation, chronic lethargy, and weakness, or hypoglycemia.
+- Untreated diabetes leads to emaciation, chronic lethargy, weakness, or hypoglycemia.

 - Prone to urinary tract infections (UTI).

-- Weak immune systems and are at increased susceptibility for all types of infections.
+- Weak immune systems are at increased susceptibility to all types of infections.

 - Untreated diabetes, over time, may lead to potentially fatal syndromes, including diabetic ketoacidosis (DKA) and nonketotic hyperosmolar syndrome.

 - High blood sugar levels can result in the formation of cataracts.

 - When cataracts develop, it leads to the leaking of protein into the eye, which causes inflammation called uveitis.

-- If left untreated, the uveitis can progress into glaucoma, which may result in permanent loss of vision.
+- If left untreated, the uveitis can progress into glaucoma, resulting in permanent vision loss.

-Dogs are widely known to be carnivorous but, contrary to popular belief, dogs are not strictly carnivores.
+Dogs are widely known to be carnivorous, but contrary to popular belief, dogs are not strictly carnivores.
 They may receive most of their needed nutrition from animal sources, but they need to eat plant-derived foods occasionally.
-Sometimes since they have a limited ability to process carbohydrates because they have shorter digestive tracts.
+Sometimes, they cannot process carbohydrates because they have shorter digestive tracts.

 There are three primary nutrients or macronutrients that a dog needs: protein, fat, and carbohydrate.
-Besides, plenty of freshwaters is required as well and some micronutrients, which are vitamins and minerals.
+Besides, plenty of freshwaters is required as well as some micronutrients, which are vitamins and minerals.
 Among the three mentioned macronutrients, protein is the most important.
 It helps develop and maintain lean muscle mass.
 Next is fats, which are a highly-concentrated source of energy for dogs.
 It is an essential building block in a healthy diet for dogs.
 Lastly, carbohydrates provide dietary fiber that regulates digestion.
 This should only receive a limited amount compared to protein and fat.

-An excellent diet choice for a diabetic dog is a meat-based high protein food that has a moderate amount of fat and a restricted amount of carbohydrates.
-If carbohydrates are included, it should be low glycemic.
-You should start to re-evaluate and re-arrange the feeding arrangement to prevent your dog’s blood sugar level from fluctuating too much.
-Aside from being mindful of your dog’s dietary habits, you should also make sure that he gets some regular exercise.
+An excellent diet choice for a diabetic dog is a meat-based high, protein food that has a moderate amount of fat and a restricted amount of carbohydrates.
+If carbohydrates are included, they should be low glycemic.
+You should re-evaluate and re-arrange the feeding arrangement to prevent your dog’s blood sugar level from fluctuating too much.
+Aside from being mindful of your dog’s dietary habits, you should also ensure that he gets regular exercise.
 Walking for 30 minutes a day will suffice.